maxxiimo/the-front-end-manifesto/information-architecting.md

 2. Work with a designer from the get-go and implement a design mockup into your foundation work.
 1. Start from scratch and architect yourself, then get help from a designer on the look and feel.

 In this chapter we're going to mostly focus on option 1 and 3.
-Hiring a designer from the get-go is not a bad idea since design and front end engineering are to complete different skill sets, but perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
+Hiring a designer from the get-go is not a bad idea – design and front end engineering are to complete different skill sets – but perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
 Typically I have found that as a consultant, when I'm brought into a project design mockups have already been developed and it's now my job to implement them into the application.
 The next chapter, [Slicing and Dicing Mockups][Slicing and Dicing] will dive into the mechanics of doing exactly that.

 ### Blocks of Information

-Before any design begins though, we need to architect the application.
-As I mentioned in chapter 1:
+Before any design begins, we need to architect the application.
+As I mentioned in [chapter 1][markup]:

 > As a front end person, sometimes called an Information Architect, when I think about layout I literally think about how a site is laid out on a screen.
 I don't think in terms of code, but more so in terms of organization of information and function for an end-user's consumption.

-How does how does organizing information and function relate to storytelling?
+How does "organizing information and function" relate to storytelling?

 A layout is really a mosaic of information that tells (conveys) something: a particular type of story.
-This information was grouped together based on some criteria, and then placed on a website "page" that ultimately gets viewed by an end-user.
-This information needed to be organized in some logical way to make absolute sense to the end-user, and probably designed to invite/entice/cause the end-user to take the next step or action, i.e. turn the page in the story.
+This information obviously was grouped together based on some criteria, and then placed on a website "page" that ultimately gets viewed by an end-user.
+It had to be organized in some logical way to make absolute sense to the end-user, and probably designed to invite/entice/cause the end-user to take the next step or action, i.e. turn the page in the story.

 ### The Storyline